Chapter I. Following The Nuance Flow

 In essence, the direction of energy flow shapes how a person perceives and judges.
 At the level of basic orientation, introversion is governed by subjectivity: the inner world shapes the outer world.
 Conversely, extraversion is governed by objectivity: the outer world shapes the inner world.

-Once the attitude orientation is clearly understood within the framework of Jung’s theory, we can turn to the psychological functions.
+Once the energy orientation is clearly understood within the framework of Jung’s theory, we can turn to the psychological functions.
 Each function operates as a distinct psychological question.

-- Logical It (Ti): “Does this hold up under my inquiry?”
+- Technical It (Ti): “Does this hold up under my inquiry?”

 - Affective If (Fi): “According to my conscience, what is right and what is wrong?”